 "Overall Fire Environment" (as developed by the Northwest Coordination Center) for the NWS Portland forecast district will no longer be included in the morning forecast.
-Refer to the NWCC Predictive Services web site for more information. <a href="https://www.nwcc.numer.com/n fire agencies.
-If observations are not entered into WIMS by 1500 however, a forecast will not be produced for that station.
+Refer to the NWCC Predictive Services web site for more information.
+NWCC Home Page

 5. NFDRS TREND FORECASTS